Vyral/holly-brink-recruiting/_posts/2020-07-28-q-have-you-considered-working-bpos-and-reos.md

 {% include youtube.html %}

-Here’s my recent conversation with superstar agent John Ruckman.
+<p style="text-align:center">Here’s my recent conversation with superstar agent John Ruckman.</p>

 Today I’m sharing a Zoom call that I had recently with eXp Realty agent John Ruckman, a specialist in Broker Price Opinion (BPO) and Real Estate Owned (REO) properties.
 We talked about these two types of properties, how he got started working them, and much more.